+- 4.2 Planning Policy Statement (PPS) 1:

+Creating Sustainable

+Communities, states "Planning

+authorities should plan positively

+for high quality design."
+Good

+design should contribute

+positively to making places better

+for people.
+Design which is

+inappropriate in its context should

+not be accepted.

-- 4.2 Government guidance in Planning Policy Statement (PPS) I: Creating Sustainable Communities, states "Planning authorities should plan positively for high quality design."
-Good design should contribute positively to making places better for people.
-Design which is inappropriate in its context should not be accepted. - 4.3 PPS3: Housing, promotes the creation of high quality housing that is well designed and built to a high standard.
-It highlights the need for places, streets and spaces which meet the needs of people, which are attractive, have their own distinctive identity, and positively improve local character. lt promotes the use of designs and layouts that are inclusive, safe, take account of public health, crime prevention and community safety, ensure adequate natural surveillance and make space for water where there is flood risk. - 4.4 'Better Places to Live: A Companion Guide to PPG3: By Design' published by the DETR in 2000 provides specific urban design advice to help deliver the objectives of PPG3.
-This companion guide considers the principles of urban design and the features of urban form, together with
+- 4.3 Planning Policy Statement 3: Housing, promotes the creation of places, streets and spaces which meet the needs of people, which are attractive, have their own distinctive identity, and positively improve local character.
+It also promotes the use of designs and layouts that are inclusive, safe, take account of public health, crime prevention and community safety, ensure adequate natural surveillance and make space for water where there is flood risk.

+- 4.4 Planning Policy Statement 7: Sustainable Development in Rural